Does Every Small Business Need an Accountant?

 As a business owner, you may not have the time to handle the accounts of your new small business: HR, payroll, taxes... the list is endless.
 That's why you may want to get sccounting off of your plate while you run your business.

 For many small business owners, accounting is intimidating.
 Without a degree in finance, it can be difficult to understand and the cost of making mistakes is high.
-(The IRS isn’t known for being forgiving, after all.)
-But small business owners are often unsure of how much accounting help they need and whether they should accept the cost of hiring someone full-time.
+After all - the IRS isn’t known for being forgiving!

 An accountant’s responsibilities are often confused with those of a bookkeeper or CFO, which can lead to some mismatched expectations between the business owner and accountant.
 To help clear up who does what, here are the main differences among these three groups:

 1. BookkeeperA bookkeeper’s primary responsibility is to ensure that every transaction (income and expenses) is documented and classified properly.
 They do not usually create financial reports or offer any analysis.
 Instead, their role is to keep the books organized.

 2. AccountantAn accountant will take those organized books and use them to create financial reports.
 If a business owner is looking for a loan, accountants can provide the potential lender with all the financial information they request.
 They also often handle tax filings for their clients.